Can I Shock Pool After Adding Algaecide? Complete Guide

 What's the right order - algaecide first or shock first?

-I'm dealing with some algae in my pool and have both algaecide and shock ready to go.
+Spent all morning watching my pool turn green with algae patches and now I'm holding bottles of algaecide and shock with no clue which to use first.
 But I'm not sure about the timing - can I add both in the same day?
-Should I put the algaecide in first, or does it matter?
+Should I put the algaecide in first, or does it matter?\n\nAlso, if I can use both, how long should I wait between adding them?
+Don't want to mess up my water chemistry or waste expensive chemicals by doing this wrong!

 Quick Answer